eSonOfAnder/ABD-Fabric/README.md

 # ABD-Fabric
-Based on AbsentByDesign by Lothrazar for the Fabric mod loader
+Inspired by the Forge/Neoforge mod, AbsentByDesign by Lothrazar, for the Fabric mod loader